IU5TVE/RS41-SDE/README.md

 #

 There are two ways to install the script: by downloading the ZIP file directly from this GitHub repository and then extracting it to the desired folder, or by cloning the project via terminal.
-In the first case, simply click on Code and then on Download ZIP, unzip the archive, and access the project folder.
-Alternatively, you can download the entire repository by running the following command:
+In the first case, simply click on `Code` and then on `Download ZIP`, unzip the archive, and access the project folder.

+Alternatively, you must first install the Git package on your system and then run the following command:
 ```bash
 https://github.com/IU5TVE/RS41-SDE.git
 ```